NikSine/Angular4ToDo/README.md

 # Angular4ToDo
-Simple ToDo made by Angular 4 and Laravel
+ToDo made by Angular 4 and Laravel.
+User token authorization, registration, CRUD for tasks.